AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 # FoodTrail User Guide

-FoodTrail is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FoodTrail can log your favourite restaurants done faster than traditional GUI apps.
+FoodTrail is a **desktop app for managing restaurants, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, FoodTrail can help you manage your favourite restaurants faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />